Counterfactual harm: Prelimiaries

-In sections \ref{section: counterfactual harm}-\ref{section: hard decisions} we focus on the case where the agent acts to maximize the user's expected utility, with optimal actions $a_\text{max} = \argmax_a \mathbb E[U_a \vert x]$.
+In sections \ref{section: counterfactual harm}-\ref{section: hard decisions} we focus on the case where the agent acts to maximize the user's expected utility, with optimal actions $a_\text{max} = \argmax_a \mathbb E[U \vert a, x]$.
 While this is similar to the standard setup in expected utility theory \citep{morgenstern1953theory,savage1972foundations,fishburn2013foundations}, note that $U$ describes the preferences of the user, and in general the agent can pursue any objective and could be entirely unaware of the user's preferences.
-In section \ref{section: no go} we extend our analysis to agent's pursuing arbitrary objectives.
+In section \ref{section: no go} we extend our analysis to agents pursuing arbitrary objectives.

-\textbf{Example 1: conditional average treatment effects.} Returning to our example from section \ref{section: intro}, consider an agent trialling the two treatments.
-The agent can choose from a placebo $\text{do}(A = 0)$, or treatments $1$ and $2$ ($\text{do}(A = 1)$ and $\text{do}(A = 2)$ respectively).
-Outcome $Y = 1$ indicates recovery and $Y = 0$ mortality.
-In the trial, harm is measured by comparison to the placebo treatment hence the default policy is $P(A = 0 \vert x) = 1$.
-Here $X=x$ describes any variables that can potentially influence the agent's choice of intervention and $Y$, e.g. the patient's medical history.
+\textbf{Example 1: conditional average treatment effects.} Returning to our example from section \ref{section: intro}, consider an agent choosing between a placebo $A = 0$, or treatments $1$ and $2$. $Y = 1$ indicates recovery and $Y = 0$ mortality.
+In the trial, harm is measured by comparison to `no treatment' $\bar a = 0$. $X=x$ describes any variables that can potentially influence the agent's choice of intervention and/or $Y$, e.g. the patient's medical history.